thoni56/dokuwiki2wikijs/README.md

 - Use parts of `dokuwiki2git` to also capture history and other metadata and store it in a git repo which can be used as storage for Wiki.js
 - Point to a dokuwiki installation rather than use the current directory (avoids permission issues when converting a "live" site)
-- Make un-mangling an option
+- Make un-mangling of filenames an option

 # Usage